Frequently Asked Questions

-(c) creating a multi-disciplinary TEDMED Delegate pool that represents as many different fields as possible.
+(c) creating a multi-disciplinary TEDMED community that represents as many different fields as possible.

 Is TEDMED an equal opportunity organization?

-If an applicant is turned down for a full scholarship, can he or she apply for a half scholarship?
+If an applicant is turned down for a Full Scholarship, can he or she apply for a Partial Scholarship?

 What information about me do you make public?